 Babydoll Southdown Sheep.

 A large part of Celtic life, then and now, has always included the Celtic canine serving as both companion and working animal; hunting vermin, the quintessential rather of the estate as well as the brave and mighty hunters of stag, boar, wolves, and deer.
 It is only proper then, that with any Celtic celebration we remember and esteem those constant companions of yore.
-A sample of the Celtic celebration, you will find among the breeds are the tiny and mighty Terrier group, the Collie group, the Setters, the Spaniels, the Retrievers, and the giant breeds encompassing the Danes, and the array of sight hounds culminating with the massive and stately Irish Wolfhounds.
+As a sample of the Celtic celebration, you will find among the breeds are the tiny and mighty Terrier group, the Collie group, the Setters, the Spaniels, the Retrievers, and the giant breeds encompassing the Danes, and the array of sight hounds culminating with the massive and stately Irish Wolfhounds.

-At the NESD Celtic Faire & Games, search and recruitment of these breeds is a year-round process and with the popularity of their uniqueness and presence, are represented at the NESD Celtic Faire & Games and in other community events and parades.
+For the NESD Celtic Faire & Games, search and recruitment of these breeds is a year-round process and with the popularity of their uniqueness and presence, are represented at the NESD Celtic Faire & Games and in other community events and parades.

-At the NESD Faire & Games, their appearance begins with a Celtic Canine Parade on Saturday in which their proud handlers showcase each breed to the audience while the Master of Ceremonies educates the crowd on each canine's geographic origin, year of origin, original estate use and their modern day role as a canine, physical appearance, temperaments, and trainability are all highlighted.
+At the NESD Faire & Games, their appearance begins with a Celtic Canine Parade on Saturday in which their proud handlers showcase each breed to the audience while the Master of Ceremonies educates the crowd on each canine's geographic origin, year of origin, original estate use and their modern day role as a canine, physical appearance, temperaments, and trainability.
 Following the Parade and Show, the public is invited to visit the canines with their owners/handlers at the public "Pat & Chat," a popular opportunity to get up close and personal with these special dogs.
 This is a great opportunity to make a new, best fur friend of the Celtic past, present and future!